ISISComputingGroup/ibex_developers_manual/Synoptic-Icons.md

 [GIMP](http://www.gimp.org/) is a powerful, free image editing program that can be used to create icons for Synoptics.

-(An alternative is [Inkscape](https://inkscape.org/) which is a vector graphics editor and possibly more suited to icon creation and editing)
+(An alternative is [Inkscape](https://inkscape.org/) which is a vector graphics editor and possibly more suited to icon creation and editing.
+Please see the [Basic Tutorial](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) for an introduction to the program.)

 First, create a new file and find the "Layers"-window in the GIMP taskbar under `Windows > Dockable Dialogs > Layers`.
 Delete the background layer from the list.
 Create a new layer by right-clicking the layers window or from the `Layer` tab in the taskbar.
 Make sure the Layer Fill Type is set to "Transparency".
 Draw your Icon on this layer.

 You can specify which icon should appear in the synoptic with the file `uk.ac.stfc.isis.ibex.ui.devicescreens/ComponentIcons.java`.
+The case name in the switch statement should match the `<type>` key for the device in `opi_info.xml`.  e.g. `<type>PUMP</type>` and ```case PUMP:
+                return "pump";``` where the returned value is the icon's base filename.

-If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both big icons for the actual synoptic and thumbnails for the synoptic editor).
-Please follow these guidelines when creating new synoptic icons (e.g. `icon.png`) and ensure thumbnail icon have a `_tb` suffix (e.g., `icon_tb.png`).
+If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both full size icons for the actual synoptic and thumbnails for the synoptic editor and device screens perspective).
+Please follow these guidelines when creating new synoptic icons (e.g. `icon.png`) and ensure thumbnail icons have a `_tb` suffix (e.g., `icon_tb.png`).

 ### Centred Icons
 To centre your new (or a pre-existing) icon, open the file in gimp and follow these steps: